Last Updated on March 10, 2022 by Michael Brockbank

 What is the Fraser Tubing Hill?

 At one point in the hill, we clocked the tubes at just above 20 miles per hour.
 And if you’ve ever done it on a tube, 25mph feels much faster than it actually is.
-And because the tubes are manufactured specifically for snow, they cruise beautifully down the hill.
+Because the tubes are manufactured specifically for snow, they cruise beautifully down the hill.

 Once at the bottom, you walk your tube over to the “lift” which takes you the majority of the way back up.
-The staff cut steps into the snow making it very easy to traverse once your tube is disconnected.
+The staff cut steps into the snow, which makes it very easy to traverse once your tube is disconnected.

-Then, you simply jump on your traveling device and send yourself down once again.
+Then, you simply jump on your traveling device and send yourself down the Historic Fraser Tubing Hill once again.

 One thing that stood out was the wind.
 Once it picked up at the top of the hill, it would do a good job of chilling you to the bone.
 However, the bottom of the hill was usually quite calm in comparison.